 Interview From The Vault: Mickey Vann

-Sometime ago I had the pleasure of catching up with renowned boxing referee Mickey Vann, if you didn’t catch it first time around here it is.
+Sometime ago I had the pleasure of catching up with renowned boxing referee Mickey Vann, if you didn’t catch it first time around here is the interview.

 Mickey Vann is a former professional boxer turned referee and judge.
 Vann was the man in the middle for many a World Championship fight including the Lennox Lewis v Frank Bruno World heavyweight Title Fight.